 Health Savings Accounts (HSA) and Health Care Reform

-Although health care reform is bringing many changes for consumers over the next several years, the near-term impact on health savings accounts is limited to two areas:
+Although health care reform has brought many changes for consumers over the past few years, the near-term impact on health savings accounts was limited to two areas:

 - Increased penalty for non-medical withdrawals.
 As of January 1, 2011, if you are under age 65, withdraw dollars from your HSA and do not use them for qualified medical expenses, they will be taxed as ordinary income and you will also incur a 20% penalty.
 Previously, the penalty was 10%.